koshikraj/bhindi-agent-starter/examples.md

 **GET** `/tools`

-Returns a list of all available tools (calculator + GitHub).
+Returns a list of all available tools for token operations.

 ```bash
 curl -X GET "http://localhost:3000/tools"